VPAC/superlinux/supercomputingwithlinux.md

 `sed -i 's/$/\r/g' filename` 	# *nix to MS-Windows, adds CR.
 `sed -i 's/\r$//g' filename`	# MS-Windows to *nix, removes CR

+Note that when using many variables (e.g., $PWD), not only must the variable be double quoted to ensure substitution, and alternative delimited should be used as any directory path will include the sed delimited, `/`.
+Sed offers three alternative delimiters in its scripts; `/`, `:`, or `|`

+* Sed has alternative three alternative delimiters in its scripts; '/', ':', or '|'

 The `sed` command is extremely versatile, and over the years a number of common and popular one-line sed commands have been compiled.
 These can ge found at the following URL, and are included with in the resources direcory of the git repository for this book.